adminastoolsmith/Progenitor/README.md

 8. MSFT_xWebVirtualDirectory
 9. MSFT_xWindowsFeature

 The following Powershell script provides an example thatn shows how Progenitor can be used to extract the configuration form and existing Windows computer and turn it into ANSIBLE scripts.
-The folliwng environmental varibles must be set before running teh script:
+The following environmental varibles must be set before running teh script:

 1. $env:ServerInstance = This set to eitehr the name or the ip addrees of the Windows computer
 2. $env:MyUsername = The name of the user
 3. $env:MyPassword = The password for the user
 4.#$env:ConvertTo = The type of output to create and this can be set to either 'AnsiblePlayBook' or 'DSC'

+Get-ANSIBLEPlayBooks.ps1

 ```Powershell
 <#